 You can have a look at the campus in a 360-degree view.

-The college does not have big infrastructure.
+The college does not have a big infrastructure.
 However, it is centrally located on the North Campus of DU which makes it a great place for inter-college student interaction etc. The North Campus sports facility, which has been used during CWG, is an excellent facility accessible only to DU students.
 There are no hostels provided by the college, but hostels under Delhi University have vacancies for FMS students, which are allotted based on merit.

 Spread over an area of 100-acres, the campus consists of a Sports Complex, a huge football ground, Fitness Centre, Open-Air Theatre etc. amongst other things.
 Like IIM A, there is accommodation (studio apartments) for Married students.